scolapicchioni/blazor/Lab15/readme.md

    crossorigin=""></script>
 ```

-- In the `` component, add a div element with a `map` id
+- In the `Map.razor` component, add a div element with a `map` id

 ```html
  <div id="map"></div>
 ```

-Make sure the map container has a defined height, setting it in an new [isolated CSS](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/css-isolation?view=aspnetcore-6.0) named `Map.razor.css`, located in the `PhotoSharingApplication.Frontend.BlazorComponents` project:
+Make sure the map container has a defined height, setting it in an new [isolated CSS](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/css-isolation?view=aspnetcore-6.0) named `Map.razor.css`, to be added in the `Components` folder of the `PhotoSharingApplication.Frontend.BlazorComponents` project:

 ```css
 #map {